 - Statement of Purpose: The SoP should not exceed the equivalent of 3 double-spaced pages with 12-point Times New Roman font.
 It must outline your academic, research, and professional objectives.
 A statement of purpose is not a personal statement.
-While your story is naturally important, please ensure that it is not overly autobiographical, and please do not include anecdotes that don't relate to larger academic questions.
+While your story and background is naturally important, please ensure that it is not overly autobiographical, and do not include anecdotes that don't relate to larger academic questions.
 Which MES faculty do you wish to work with?
 Have you studied abroad or conducted research?
 Which types of courses fuel your interests?
 What is it that you wish to gain from UT Austin and the MES faculty?
 Finally, do not submit a generic statement that you submit to multiple schools.
 CMES applicants should highlight in this document whether they wish to pursue a 12-month option.

 - Transcripts: Upload scanned PDF copies of all official transcripts from each college and/or university attended.
 24-48 hours after submission & payment of the application, applicants will receive an email notification requesting that you upload transcripts from the institutions that you entered in the Apply Texas application.
 Do not list a study abroad program if the courses appear on another transcript (usually where the bachelors was completed) and do not list a study abroad program if a transcript cannot be produced.
 The grading system of the school must be included (usually on the reverse side for Western schools).
 All pages for each institution must be uploaded as a single PDF for each school.
 Translations for documents in languages other than English must be provided in the same PDF.
 If you are admitted to UT Austin - and you accept the admission offer - GIAC will then require the original/official documents.
 Carefully review this document for complete upload instructions.

 - Résumé: Among other items, language abilities are a priority.
 Please summarize your abilities/proficiency levels and any relevant study abroad experiences near the top of this document.